Runtime plugins

 Such a proxy function has full control over the call of the target that you are plugging into.
 Hence, you can modify arguments passed to it, modify the return value, decide on whether to call the original member or not (you usually are required to, see a warning below)

-An array of
+An array of args

-from the callercallback
+from the caller

 - the original context of a function